fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 }
 ```

-Now we see how we can mock responses.
+With that we saw how we can mock responses.

 ### 4. `validResponseResultsInSavingSessionAndSuccessReturned`,

 Now continue with `validResponseResultsInSavingSessionAndSuccessReturned`.
 You should have almost every tool to do this test:
 - declare the expected value
-- do the mock response
+- define the mock response
-- call the system under test
+- call the System Under Test
 - verify the actual result to the expected
 - verify the localStorage's session was saved once, and only once: `verify(mockUserDataLocalStorage, times(1)).session = Session("c", "d")`
-- verify the localStorage was not touched anymore.
+- verify the localStorage was not touched anymore: `verifyNoMoreInteractions(mockUserDataLocalStorage)`

 The full code:
 ```kotlin